amalgam8/amalgam8/README.md

 $ docker pull amalgam8/a8-registry:0.1
 ```

-If you wish to build the registry from source, clone this repository and follow
+If you wish to build the registry from source, clone this repository and follow the instructions below.

 ### Preprequisites
 A developer tested development environment requires the following:
-* Linux host (tested with Ubuntu 16.04 LTS)
+* Linux host (tested with Ubuntu 16.04 LTS).
-* Docker (tested with 1.10)
+* Docker (tested with 1.10).
 * Go toolchain (tested with 1.6.x).
-See [Golang downloads](https://golang.org/dl/) and [installation instructions](https://golang.org/doc/install).
+See [Go downloads](https://golang.org/dl/) and [installation instructions](https://golang.org/doc/install).

 ### Building a Docker Image